 An important role is also played by timely registration for incidents.

-Also, a fairly common tool for ensuring secure software development, which can be used at all stages (starting from the fourth in this case), is static SAST.
-It comes down to code analysis without running the program, which means it is guaranteed to be suitable for development, testing, deployment, and operation stages.
+Also, a fairly common tool for ensuring secure software development, which can be used at all secure SDLC phases (starting from the fourth in this case), is static SAST.
+It comes down to code analysis without running the program, which means it is guaranteed to be suitable for secure development, testing, deployment, and operation stages.

 5 Best Secure Software Development Cycle Process Practices

-Without going into the full SDLC checklist, you can adopt these five principles to ensure a smooth, secure development lifecycle and optimize your work.
-The SECSDLC involves which of the following activities?
+Without going into the full checklist, you can adopt these five SDLC best practices to ensure a smooth, secure development lifecycle and optimize your work.
+Which of the following secure SDLC phases does the SECSDLC involve?
 All of them:

 - Education.
 Developers should develop skills and knowledge in SDLC and SSDLC for clear guidelines for problem detection and resolution and an understanding of secure coding.